Loans Canada Launches Free Credit Score Portal And Is Recognized As One Of Canada’s Top Growing Companies

 Post-secondary education in Canada can be extremely expensive, costing students well over $50,000.
-In fact, full-time students in Canada paid approximately $16,600 in university expenses for one year in 2014-2015.
-This is a significant amount of money and many students, even those whose family wants to help cover the cost don’t have the necessary fund to afford that kind of expense.
-Most full-time students may not have time to attend classes and hold down a job, even a part-time one.
+This is a significant amount of money and many students, even those whose family wants to help cover the cost don’t have the necessary funds to afford that kind of expense.
+Most full-time students don’t have time to attend classes while holding down a job, even a part-time one.
 This is often even more true for students in highly competitive and demanding programs.
 With pressure to excel in school, keep up with extracurricular activities, continue with everyday activities, and have a social life it can be overwhelming and sometimes impossible to maintain a job while in school.
 This makes financing a necessity for most students.

 Thankfully, the Canadian Government provides students with loans and bursaries to help them get through financially difficult times.
-For those students who are unable to get student loans on their own because of bad credit or other financial issues, we’ve compiled all the information you need to to find an alternative way to help pay for post-secondary schooling.
+For those students who are unable to get approved for a private student loan on their own because of bad credit or other financial issues, we’ve compiled all the information you need to find an alternative way to help pay for post-secondary schooling.
 Depending on where you reside, the federal and provincial governments each have their own unique student loan programs to financially help students so they can academically succeed.

-The Federal Government of Canada currently has two programs (click here for more information), which can help students finance their post-secondary education.
+The Federal Government of Canada currently has two programs, which can help students finance their post-secondary education.
 The Canada Student Loan Program (CSLP) offers educational loans and the Canadian Student Grants Program (CSGP) offers grants to financially struggling students (check out this article for a more detailed look).

 Students in Canada may be eligible for a subsidized student loan with the Canada Student Loans Program.
-Students can apply for a school loan using this program, despite whether they’re a full time or part time student.
+Students can apply for a school loan using this program, despite whether they’re full-time or part-time students.
 As long as they meet the customary and necessary requirements for financial help, they could be entitled to receive up to half of the total cost of their tuition in federal loans.
 The government of Canada will pay the interest accumulated on the loan until graduation.
 Once students graduate, they’re expected to pay back the original loan amount, with added interest to the government.
-In addition, payments aren’t required until six months after the program ends, which gives sufficient time to find a job in order to pay back the outstanding balance.
+In addition, payments aren’t required until six months after the program ends, which is meant to provide graduates with time to find a job in order to pay back the outstanding balance.